Hiki1998/TTT-observation/README.md

 - Reconstruct the spin
 - Calculate the spin parameter

+### Expected output
-### Expected output: reconstructed spin vectors and corresponding spin parameter values at different smoothing scales.
+Reconstructed spin vectors and corresponding spin parameter values at different smoothing scales.

+### Runtime
-### The runtime depends on the grid size and simulation resolution, typically ranging from minutes to hours on a standard desktop computer.
+Depend on the grid size and simulation resolution, typically ranging from minutes to hours on a standard desktop computer.

 ---